 Claiming compensation is probably the last thing on your mind when you are coping with bereavement.
 When your loved one has died suddenly and unexpectedly, the strain of dealing with the formalities such as the inquest, funeral and will, as well as everyday arrangements like childcare can be quite overwhelming.
 But the loss of a family member can also lead to financial hardship and other worries, especially if they were the main breadwinner or a mother caring for young children.
 Whilst a financial settlement can never fully compensate you for your loss, it can help ease the financial burden if you are left without your spouse or partner.

 It is therefore worth giving serious thought to making a claim for compensation.
-Accident Advice Helpline is one of the UK’s leading advice and compensation providers, and we have access to a nationwide panel of specialist solicitors who have considerable experience of dealing with claims for fatal accidents including road traffic accidents, accidents on holiday and accidents at work.
+Accident Advice Helpline is one of the UK’s leading personal injury law firms and we have a team of specialist solicitors who have considerable experience of dealing with claims for fatal accidents including road traffic accidents, accidents on holiday and accidents at work.

 What are the rules on compensation for fatal workplace accidents?